mengelbrecht/slimline/README.md

     </tr>
     <tr>
       <td>
         The sections to use in the left prompt.
+The placeholder <code>|default|</code> expands to the sections above and can be used to extend the default set of sections.
+        The following example prepends the section foo to the the default sections of the left prompt:
+        <code>export SLIMLINE_LEFT_PROMPT_SECTIONS="foo |default|"</code>
       </td>
     </tr>
     <tr>